-All F-1 and M-1 visa students must provide official immunization records and related documentation to verify condition of good health.
-Additionally, visa students must carry health and accident insurance.
+It is recommended that all F-1 and M-1 visa students provide official immunization records and related documentation to verify condition of good health.
+Additionally, visa students are responsible for obtaining health and accident insurance.

 All F-1 and M-1 visa students are subject to an out-of-country tuition as set by the County Commission.
 Current tuition rates may be obtained from the Office of Admissions.
 In addition to the College's general admission requirements, international students must fulfill certain requirements.